anowell/secretctl/README.md

 ...interactive key generation...
 gpg: key A59B011E marked as ultimately trusted ...snip...
-$ secretctl export A59B011E
+$ secretctl share A59B011E
 Complete.
-Exported A59B011E as anowell_olaf and added to the keylist.
+Sharing A59B011E as anowell_olaf and added to the keylist.
 ```

 This is the basic workflow to encrypt and decrypt a secret: